hitesh-CodeCrafter/grpc-server/readme.md

 - Developed a gRPC server using Go
 - Configured to run on port 8080 by default
-- Includes multiple gRPC services and endpoints as specified in the assignment
+- Includes multiple gRPC services and endpoints.

 ## Prerequisites